tdolan21/miniAGI/README.md

 ### Banana/Potassium (Plan and Execute Agent) (Fully Optional)
    - [Banana](https://www.banana.dev/): This service allows the user to host their own machine learning models from the cloud and use them as an API in applications.
 It is integrated to this application in the same way as the other serivces, being the plan and execution agent.
-This service is costly and is a production machine learning enviornment.
+This service is costly and is a production machine learning environment.
 This is not required at all, but is very useful if you are building your own chat model or another model where you want to be able to use metrics in your other research.
 The default model that is configured is TheBloke/WizardLM-1.0-Uncensored-Llama2-13B-GPTQ, but you will have to configure and deploy whatever model you wish.
 The WizardVicuna ideaology was originally created by Eric Hartford, but on this project, the quantized version from TheBloke is used.

    - [Potassium](https://github.com/bananaml/potassium): If you are still working on your project you can connect this via the Potassium server functionality and then connect your local integration rather than a cloud integration.
 This allows the user to save money on deployment costs while still maintaining a similar testing experience.